Qv2ray/qv2ray.github.io/docs/en/hacking/manuallybuild.md

 - For Windows:

   - Download [gRPC dependency package - x64](https://github.com/Qv2ray/Qv2ray-deps/releases/download/release/Qv2ray-deps-grpc-x64-windows.7z) or [gRPC dependency package - x86](https://github.com/Qv2ray/Qv2ray-deps/releases/download/release/Qv2ray-deps-grpc-x86-windows.7z) from the [Qv2ray-deps](https://github.com/Qv2ray/Qv2ray-deps) repo release and extract to the `libs/x**-windows/` directory, where `**` can be `86` or `64`.
-  - Alternative method: Use `vcpkg install grpc` to manually build `gRPC` on Windows using MSVC, this usually takes long so it’s not encouraged.
+  - Alternative method: Use `vcpkg install grpc` to manually build `gRPC` on Windows using **MSVC**, this usually takes long so it’s not encouraged.

 :::warning
 Make sure you have `grpc_cpp_plugin` and `protoc`, which will be used by cmake in the next step